ItalyCookieChoices/italy-cookie-choices/README.md

 You have to uncheck the `Detect <script> tags in wp_footer` in Async JS and CSS plugin settings page and refresh page.

+### I don't see the banner in my site ###

+Try this way:
+deactivate all plugin and try
+if it works activate one pluigin at time and try if it doesn't work activate standard theme and try

 ## Screenshots ##

 ### 1. Italy Cookie Choices Options Menu ###